Skip to main content

 The Shifting Regulatory Landscape

-The temporary suspension of the in-person rule during the COVID-19 PHE demonstrated the viability of establishing a patient-provider relationship remotely.
-This period allowed thousands of individuals to access necessary treatments, including hormonal therapies, without the logistical and geographical constraints of a physical appointment.
-Recognizing the profound impact of this change, the (DEA), in conjunction with the Department of Health and Human Services (HHS), has issued further temporary extensions of these flexibilities.
+Recognizing the profound impact of this change, the Drug Enforcement Administration (DEA), in conjunction with the Department of Health and Human Services (HHS), has issued further temporary extensions of these flexibilities.
 The current extension allows for the remote prescription of controlled medications through December 31, 2025, providing stability for both patients and providers while new permanent rules are considered.

 This evolving situation creates a dynamic environment for telehealth practices.
 Clinicians and patients who have built therapeutic alliances entirely through remote means are now operating under these temporary extensions.
-The ongoing discussion within federal agencies revolves around how to create a permanent framework that balances and convenience with robust safety standards and diversion control.
+The ongoing discussion within federal agencies revolves around how to create a permanent framework that balances patient access and convenience with robust safety standards and diversion control.

 What Are the Practical Implications for Patients